Foxtel pioneered the pay TV industry in Australia and is now delivering complete entertainment services across cable, satellite and the Internet.

 A: Foxtel Go is an app that allows you to access and watch what is currently available through your subscription package.
-It's available to Foxtel Residential Cable and Satellite customers with a STU, however excludes Optus TV featuring Foxtel customers.
+It's available to Foxtel Residential Cable and Satellite customers with an STU, but it excludes Optus TV featuring Foxtel customers.
 To access content on Foxtel Go, you must:

-2) have a compatible device.
-This includes: smartphones, tablets, PCs and Macs with an eligible operating system.
-Here's a full list of all eligible devices, and
+2. Have a compatible device.
+This includes smartphones, tablets, PCs and Macs with an eligible operating system.
+Here's a full list of all eligible devices.

 Similar to Foxtel Play, not all channels will be available on all Foxtel Go devices, so check with Foxtel first to make sure you can access the shows you're after.
 This service is also only available for use in Australia.

 A: Foxtel iQ refers to the cable box you will need in order to receive the service.
 This allows you not only to access the cable service, but record programs at the same time to be viewed at a later date.
 You can also pause, play and rewind live television.
 There are two different versions currently available: the iQ2 and iQ3.
 For a comprehensive run-down on the differences, see the Foxtel Hardware section above.